PyGenie-Scans/Scans/doc/source/tutorial.rst

   The user needs to give three of the following keyword arguments to create a scan.

-  start: This is the start position of the scan.
-This is currently
+  start: This is the initial position of the scan.
-	 mandatory, but we might make it optional in the future for creating relative scans.
   stop: This is the final position of the scan.
 The type of step chosen
        determines whether or not this final value is guaranteed to be included in the final measurement.
+  before: This sets the initial position relative to the current position.
+  after: This sets the final position relative to the current position.
   count: The total number of measurements to perform.
 This parameter
 	 always take precedence over "gaps"
   gaps: The number steps to take.
 The total number of measurements is